Abd al Kuri

-Abd al Kuri (عبد الكوري) is a rocky island in the Guardafui Channel.
+Abd al Kuri (عبد الكوري) sometimes spelt Adal Kuri or Abdal Kuri is a rocky island in the Guardafui Channel.
 As a part of the Socotra Archipelago Governorate of Yemen, it lies about 65 miles (105 km) southwest of the main island of Socotra.
 Its terrain primarily consists of granite and diorite covered with limestone.

 Geography

 The terrain of Abd al-Kuri is semi-arid, with little vegetation; annual monsoons, originating from the Indian Subcontinent, deliver vital precipitation each year.
 Two ranges of large hills, separating near the island's centre, run nearly the entire east-west length of the island.
 The northern coast consists mostly of sandy beaches with a few rocky outcrops and cliffs, while the southern coast consists of high, steep cliffs.
 The island's highest point, Mount Ṣāliḥ, reaches an altitude of over 700 m.
 The total area of Abd al-Kuri is 133 km^{2} (51 sq mi).
 Most of its inhabitants subsist on fishing.
 Kilmia is the main village.